marcon29/rails-archery-score-tracker/notes.md

 # Next to do
-    - set up DistanceTarget model
+    - set up associations between Set, Target, ArcherCategory, and DistanceTarget
-    - set up associations between Target, ArcherCategory and DistanceTarget
+        - probably need to uncomment running pre_load_set in Target, ArcherCategory specs